Paranoid personality disorderPersonality disorder - paranoid; PPD

 - Concern that other people have hidden motives

-- Expectation that they will be exploited (used)by others
+- Thinking that they will be exploited (used) or harmed by others

 - Social isolation